A 2023 BGES Civil War Field University Program

 About the Faculty

-The servicing airport is Fayetteville (FAY), but Raleigh Durham (RDU) is the closest major airport, and there is a large selection of ground transportation companies in addition to the standard rental car options.
+The servicing airport is Fayetteville (FAY) but Raleigh Durham (RDU) is the closest major airport and there are a large selection of ground transportation companies in addition to the standard rental car options.
+The hotel and program are easily accessed from I-95.
+Fayetteville is serviced by Amtrak with two northbound and two southbound trains daily.

 You will be provided with a handout upon arrival.
 The following books are suggested to enhance your readiness for the program.
 Amazon.com has a program to support non-profits IF YOU SIGN UP to support Blue and Gray Education Society (EIN 54-1720582) at AmazonSmile.
 When you sign up there rather than the normal Amazon site, one-half of one percent of your purchase price will be provided to BGES as a donation from Amazon.
 This will apply not only on this purchase but others you may make at other times.